hermine-dm/helpnet/README.md

 mdp : password

 With the admin access you have an overview dashboard, you can edit and delete associations/users/messages and many other objects.

+## Team

+This website is made in 2 weeks with love by a team of students at The Hacking Project for their final project.
+The team include :
+- Hermine S. De Menthière, ajax and back-end magician
+- Jordan Pedro, front-end genius
+- Philippe Gatti, who know's that even grand-pa can became a magnificent back-end architect ?
+- Benjamin Bertrand, README lover

+Enjoy !